LGBTQ rights in Egypt: Media

 Media depictions of cross-dressing or homosexuality have been negative in keeping with the current cultural and religious values of most Egyptians.
 In 2017, the Supreme Media Regulatory Council issued an order preventing "the appearance of the homosexuals" or "promoting their slogans" on media.

-More liberal depictions of LGBTQ issues in films and other forms of media tend to be subjected to government censorship or criticism from conservatives.

-In 1978, the Egyptian film by Youssef Chahine, Alexandria...
-Why?, featured a wealthy Egyptian man who has an affair with a British male soldier.

 In 1999, the public performance of a play by Maher Sabry, which explored homophobia, was shut down by the government after a few performances.
 In 2008, Sabry directed an award-winning independent film about an Egyptian gay man, which provoked protests from clerics and government officials who wanted the film banned, if not destroyed.

 A weekly newspaper called the Al Balagh Al Gadid was shut down, two reporters jailed, for printing a story that accused Egyptian actors Nour El Sherif, Khaled Aboul Naga and Hamdi El Wazir of bribing police officers in order to cover up their involvement with homosexual prostitution.

-Likewise, when an Egyptian film or television program does deal with LGBT-themes it tends to do so in a negative fashion, but even a negative depiction still produces controversy from social conservatives.
-Films such as Uncensored (2009), Out of Control (2009), A Plastic Plate (2007) and The Yacoubian Building (2006) all depict many different taboos within Egyptian society, including homosexuality, which promoted public calls from social conservatives to censor or ban the films' exhibitions.

-In 2013, Family Secrets premiered in Egypt and was billed as the first Egyptian and Arab movie about the life of an eighteen-year-old man struggling with his sexual orientation, and the social stigma surrounding homosexuality.
-The director made international headlines when he refused the Egyptian censorship board request that he delete certain scenes in the film.

 Clampdown on social networking

 In August 2018, Al Sisi's government introduced legislation bringing any social network service user with more than 5,000 followers or subscribers under increased scrutiny, subjecting them to prosecution under media laws as part of a crackdown on "terrorism and political activity".